100576146-lgtm/RP_Moreno_Turkel_25/README.md

   - ESC to pause game or return to menu
   - R or SPACE to restart from game over screen
   - M to return to main menu from game over screen
+- **Display Options**:
+  - F11 to toggle fullscreen mode
+  - Resize the window by dragging its edges (windowed mode only)

 ## How to Run